NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

    from eegnb.analysis.utils import load_data

    # Define some variables
-   board_name = 'synthetic' #this can be change to other board name
+   board_name = 'synthetic' #this can be changed to other board names
    # board_name = 'cyton'
    experiment = 'visual_n170'
    session = 999